decentraland/builder-server/README.md

-# Builder contest server
+# Builder Server

-Exposes endpoints for the builder contest
+Exposes endpoints for the Builder.

 ## API

 `POST /entry`

-Upload a entry to the S3 bucket.
-You can check the [`Entry` type](https://github.com/decentraland/builder-contest-server/blob/master/src/Contest/types.ts) to see how it looks.
+Upload a Contest Entry to the S3 bucket.
+You can check the Contest [`Entry` type](https://github.com/decentraland/builder-contest-server/blob/master/src/Contest/types.ts) to see how it looks.

 Sensitive information will be encrypted if the SECRET (env variable) is set.

 `GET /entry/:projectId`

-Gets a entry by id.
+Gets a contest entry by id.

 Sensitive information will be decrypted if the SECRET (env variable) is set.